 Pollution means contamination or other alteration of the physical, chemical, or biological properties of waters of the state, including change in temperature, taste, color, turbidity, or odor of the waters; or such discharge of any liquid, gaseous, solid, radioactive or other substance into any waters of the state as will or is likely to create a nuisance or render such waters harmful, detrimental or injurious to the public health, safety or welfare, or to domestic, commercial, industrial, agricultural, recreational, or other legitimate beneficial uses, or to livestock, wild animals, birds, fish, or other aquatic life.

+Portable Facility means a specific portable concrete batch plant, portable asphalt batch plant, or portable rock crusher.

 POTW means publically-owned treatment works.
 This is a sewage treatment plant and the collection system (40 CFR 122.2).

 Process Water means any water that is used for or results from the production, clean-up, or use of any raw material, intermediate product, finished product, byproduct, or waste product.
 The term also means any waste water used in or results from the slurry transport of mined material, air emissions control, or processing exclusive of mining.
-Also, see definitions for Type 1, 2, and 3 Stormwater.

 Receiving Water means the waterbody at the point of discharge.
 If the discharge is to a stormwater conveyance system, either surface or subsurface, the receiving water is the waterbody that the stormwater conveyance system discharges to.
 Systems designed primarily for other purposes such as for groundwater drainage, redirecting stream natural flows, or for conveyance of irrigation water/return flows that coincidentally convey stormwater are considered the receiving water.

+Reclamation means the rehabilitation of disturbed areas resulting from surface or underground mining; typically per a Department of Natural Resources Reclamation plan.

 Representative Sampling means collecting an array of samples to accurately represent the nature of the discharge for parameters of concern.
 Many factors contribute to variability of pollutants in a discharge including quantity of water, time and date of sampling, and physical events and location of discharge.

 Sanitary Sewer means a sewer designed to convey domestic wastewater.